phax/peppol-reporting/README.md

 * v2.0.0 - 2023-07-21
     * Changed the Maven Group ID to be `com.helger.peppol` instead of `com.helger`
     * Introduced the new submodule `peppol-reporting-api`
+    * Changed some of the package names introduced in v1.2.0 to reflect the submodule name
+    * Using Maven Bundle plugin to create OSGI bundles
 * v1.2.0 - 2023-07-20
     * Added data models to easily build End User Statistics Reports v1.1.0 in code
     * Added data models to easily build Transaction Statistics Reports v1.0.1 in code